-DUP being pressured by hardline unionists, says Baker
+DUP being pressured by hard-line unionists, says Baker

 - Published

-The DUP is being pressured by a small number of hardline unionists to stay out of government, NI minister Steve Baker has claimed.
+The DUP is being pressured by a small number of hard-line unionists to stay out of government, NI minister Steve Baker has claimed.

-The DUP walked out of power-sharing last year.
+The Democratic Unionist Party walked out of power-sharing last February.

 This was in protest at post-Brexit trade arrangements for Northern Ireland.

-The party is now involved in negotiations with the government, aimed at securing changes it can support before re-joining an executive.
+Stormont's second largest party is now involved in talks with the government, aimed at securing changes it can support before re-joining an executive.

 Mr Baker said those talks were in the "final stages" with the outcome in "the DUP's hands".

+He appealed to those he referred to as hard-line unionists, saying: "If you want Northern Ireland in the union it's going to need a government, so please give it that government."

-The Northern Ireland Secretary Chris Heaton-Harris added he was optimistic about the DUP's return, but he would not commit to a timeline.
+Northern Ireland Secretary Chris Heaton-Harris said he was optimistic the DUP would return to the executive, but he would not commit to a timeline.

-Asked if December was the cut-off point he said "when you get into the New Year you are heading towards a general election".
+Asked if December was the cut-off point, he said: "When you get into the New Year you are heading towards a general election."

-The DUP has insisted the Windsor Framework deal - struck by the UK government and EU earlier this year to reform the Northern Ireland Protocol - did not go far enough to address its concerns.
+The DUP has insisted the Windsor Framework deal - struck by the UK government and EU earlier this year to reform the Northern Ireland Protocol - does not go far enough to address its concerns.

 Northern Ireland's devolved government collapsed last year when the DUP withdrew in protest against post-Brexit trade barriers.

-Mr Baker said on Tuesday it was up to the DUP to let the government know what it needs.
+Mr Baker said on Tuesday it was up to the DUP to let the government know what it needed.

 "If they want Northern Ireland to flourish, they just need to go and govern Northern Ireland," he said.

-"At the moment, I have to tell you, we're waiting on the last bit of information from the DUP about what they want, and when they get it, we will strain every sinew to give it to them because we want them back."
+"We're waiting on the last bit of information from the DUP about what they want, and when they get it, we will strain every sinew to give it to them because we want them back."

 But Mr Baker was critical of those he described as a "small number of opinion formers who shape what the DUP does".